Rogdham/bigxml/docs/src/quickstart.md

     :::python
     >>> @xml_handle_element("feed", "entry", "title")
     ... def handler(node):
-    ...     yield node.text  # node contents as a str
+    ...     yield node.text  # node content as a str

 Next, we need to instantiate a `Parser` with a stream.
 In our case, we have the atom feed saved into a file, so we pass the file object.